SpaDA: A Spatial Dataflow Architecture Programming Language: Results

 \section{Results}

 We run the experiments on a Cerebras WSE-2 system using CSL SDK v1.4.0.
 The WSE-2 chip comprises a fabric of $757\times 996$ PEs (out of which $750\times 994$ are usable due to the on-chip memcpy infrastructure).
 We measure each kernel 100 times and collect cycle counters from all participating PEs.
-The numbers reported here are median cycles of all PEs over all experiments with 95\% nonparametric CI for error bars.
+The numbers reported here are median over the maximal cycle count among all PEs (to account for imbalanced workloads), with 95\% nonparametric CI for error bars.
 If 95\% CI is under 0.01, it is omitted for readability.
 For easier interpretability, we convert the number of cycles into a runtime with the formula: $ \text{Runtime [}\mu\text{s]} = (\text{cycles} / 0.85) \cdot 10^{-3} $.

+Our evaluation comprises three categories of kernels.
+First, we examine communication collectives.
+These serve as fundamental building blocks for distributed linear algebra operations and are crucial for machine learning training.
+We based our designs on the algorithms from Luczynski et al.~\cite{DBLP:conf/hpdc/LuczynskiGIWSH24}, who presented near-optimal communication collectives for the WSE.
+Namely, \emph{Chain Reduce} (See \Cref{alg:1d-pipelined-reduce}), \emph{Tree Reduce} (See \Cref{fig:SpaDA}), and a hybrid approach called \emph{Two-Phase Reduce}.
+We compare our SpaDA implementations against Luczynski et al.'s handwritten CSL results.
+Note that for the broadcast benchmark, we synchronize the clocks of the PEs (with an approach similar to Luczynski et al.) to obtain accurate results.

-Our evaluation comprises two categories of kernels.
-First, we examine three hand-written SPADA kernels: blocking and pipelined reduction variants that demonstrate different algorithmic strategies, plus a copy kernel that establishes baseline memory throughput on the WSE-2.
-Second, we evaluate three 3D stencil kernels, originally written in GT4Py and lowered through our compilation pipeline (\Cref{sec:dsl-frontend,sec:compiler}): (1) a 2D Laplacian computing spatial derivatives in the horizontal plane, (2) a difference stencil with sequential dependencies along the vertical column direction, and (3) UVBKE, a complex momentum equation kernel from the COSMO dynamical weather core with horizontal computations.
-For each kernel, we perform systematic parameter sweeps varying both spatial dimensions and PE counts to characterize performance across problem scales.
+Second, we evaluate three 3D stencil kernels, originally written in GT4Py and lowered through our DSL compilation pipeline (\Cref{sec:dsl-frontend}): a 2D Laplacian computing spatial derivatives in the horizontal plane, a difference stencil with sequential dependencies along the vertical column direction, and UVBKE, a complex momentum equation kernel from the COSMO dynamical weather core with horizontal computations.
 All stencil experiments use $K=80$ vertical (pressure) levels unless otherwise specified.
+We compare our results with an NVIDIA A100 40GB GPU, using GT4Py version 1.1.7.